KHUD

-KHUD (92.9 FM) is a country radio station in Tucson, Arizona.
-It is owned by iHeartMedia, Inc..
-The radio studios and offices are located north of downtown Tucson along Oracle Road.
-On weekdays, KHUD carries two nationally syndicated country music shows from co-owned Premiere Networks: The Bobby Bones Show in morning drive time and After Midnite with Granger Smith, heard overnight.
+KHUD (92.9 FM) is a commercial radio station licensed to Tucson, Arizona, United States.
+It is owned by iHeartMedia, Inc. and features a country music format.
+The studios and offices are located north of downtown Tucson along Oracle Road.

-KHUD has an effective radiated power (ERP) of 93,000 watts.
-The transmitter site is in the Tucson Mountains, west of the city.
-The tower is on West Hidden Canyon Drive in Tucson Estates.
-KHUD broadcasts using HD Radio technology.
+KHUD's transmitter site is in the Tucson Mountains, west of the city; the tower is on West Hidden Canyon Drive in Tucson Estates.
+KHUD broadcasts in HD Radio.